GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/abilities-and-effects.md

 5.7.
 After resolving a triggered ability "A", if any new abilities were triggered while resolving it, the new abilities are considered "nested abilities" and must be resolved before any other abilities triggered at the same time as ability "A".

-Note: For more detailed information on specific abilities and their interactions, please refer to the comprehensive rules document.
+Note: For more detailed information on specific abilities and their interactions, please refer to the [Glossary](glossary.md) and other sections of the comprehensive rules document.